akrammoni/Refugee_Super_Wallet/README.md

 - Services
 - API Routes

+Deployment:
+- GitHub
+- Render Cloud Hosting

 ## Current Status

 This is a prototype demonstration.
-No real money is stored or transferred.
+No real money, identity documents, or humanitarian funds are stored or transferred.

 ## Future Development